-• Formative assessment /Assignment:
+• Formative assessment / Assignment:

 The full syllabus assessment will foster the use of concepts learned during the entire coursework.

 It is to be noted that this assessment can only be accessed after successfully completing the entire course.

-(Deemed to be University) (Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at 'A++' Grade) (An ISO 9001: 2015 Certified University)
+(Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at A++ Grade) (An ISO 9001: 2015 Certified University)